 The Basilica has three symbolic façades:

 Gaudí was deeply influenced by nature and its many forms.
-Inside the Basilica, he designed the pillars in the shape of elegant and slender tree trunks, creating a concrete forest in the temple’s interior.
+Inside the Sagrada Familia, he designed the pillars in the shape of elegant and slender tree trunks, creating a concrete forest in the temple’s interior.

 One of the most common questions related to the Sagrada Familia is when the structure will be completed.
 This is a difficult question to answer.
 Since it was founded in 1882, it has been built thanks to donations.
 This is why the Sagrada Família is taking so long to complete and it could take several years to finish.

 Guided tour in English